tallez/workshop/README.md

 # IMPORTANT TIPS:

 Don't forget that if you want to make changes to your database models (and you will), this happens in prisma/shema.prisma.
 When you are ready to implement the changes, start by running 'yarn serve'.
-Then open another terminal and run 'npx prisma db push'.
+Then open another terminal and run again 'yarn prisma-set'.
-Then you can close both Terminals.

 Et voilà !